HTTP Status Codes: Causes and Corrective Actions

 307 Temporary Redirect

 The resource the client requests has availability on the webserver, but temporarily can't be found at its original URL.
-Similar to a 302 or 303 error, a different URL must be temporarily used.
+Similar to a 302 or 303 error, this requires the temporary use of a different URL.
 The original URL still remains valid.
 The browser follows the same method as used for the original request.

 The status code category 4XX tells users that there is an issue with their request, not with the server.
-These errors can occur for a variety of reasons, such as if the user misspells a URL or if a website has been removed.
+These errors can occur for a variety of reasons, such as if the user misspells a URL or if a website no longer exists on the web.
 It's a disconnect between what the user is attempting to access and its availability to the user.

 400 Bad Request

 The server to which you are trying to connect could not understand the request.
 Potential causes include a malformed request syntax, an invalid request message framing, or deceptive request routing.

 In order to correct the error, do not repeat the request.
 Modify the link before making any future connections.
 Furthermore, check that you entered the URL correctly and that the link you clicked contains the correct URL.

 The user is unauthorized to access the target resource.
 In other words, the request could not be authenticated.
 This can occur if a client fails to provide proper authentication to the server they are trying to access or if the server banned the client.

 To correct the error, first check the URL to ensure its accuracy.
 Then, flush the DNS and clear browser cookies.
 Log out and log back in.
 If none of these actions work, it could be the case that the website’s server is down.
 In this case, try contacting the webmaster of the website.